Authored by the expert who managed and guided the team behind the Uganda Property Pack

 What's the typical size and location for $500k in Wakiso in 2026?

-As of early 2026, a $500,000 budget (approximately 1.85 to 2 billion UGX) in Wakiso typically buys 280 to 450 square meters (roughly 3,000 to 4,800 square feet) of built area in premium locations like Lubowa, Kigo, or prime Entebbe-side neighborhoods.
+As of early 2026, a $500k budget (about UGX 1.8 billion or roughly €425,000) in Wakiso typically buys a large, high-finish family home of around 280 to 450 square meters (roughly 3,000 to 4,800 square feet) in a premium corridor like Lubowa, Kigo, Garuga, or the higher-end Entebbe-side neighborhoods.

 Finally, please note that we cover all the housing price data in Wakiso here.